MOFplus/molsys_rel/doc/user_quickstart.rst

 Atom indices start with 0!
 Now let us write to a file that stores all connectivity information.
 We use a file format called mfpx which is just an extended tinker (txyz) format.
 In addition to tinker txyz files it stores also fragment info, unit cell data and further meta-data.
-See the section on file formats :sec:`File I/O`.
+See the section on file formats :ref:`File Formats`.

 .. code-block:: python

     >>> m.write("benz.mfpx")

 Now we can generate atomtype information. *molsys* generates *MOF-FF* atomtypes which have the general form <element><coordination>_[seq:<neighbor elem><count>].
-As an example C3_c3h1 means a carbon atom with 3 neighbors, 2x carbon and 1x hydrogen.
+As an example c3_c3h1 means a carbon atom with 3 neighbors, 2x carbon and 1x hydrogen.
 There is a convenience script to generate atomtypes in a mfpx file
 (file will be overwritten).

 .. code-block:: console